bluesoft/bluesoft-stream-processor/README.md

 ## Instruction

-Each instruction can keep state to be collected and cleared later.
+An instruction can keep state and that state can be collected and cleared later.

 ```java